nicob/Project3Udacity/README.md

 Use the arrows to move the boy.

-Your mission is to avoid the bugs and reach the sea (blue boxes on the top).
+Your mission is to avoid the bugs and reach the sea (blue boxes at the top).

 If a bug hits you, you start all over.